hpcleuven/VscDocumentation/source/access/windows_client.rst

 to enter the passphrase all the time.
 Pageant is part of the `PuTTY`_ distribution.

-:ref:`Setting up a SSH proxy with PuTTY <ssh proxy with PuTTY>` to log on to a node protected by a firewall through another login node, e.g., to access the tier-1 system muk.
+To log on to a node protected by a firewall through another login node, e.g., to access the tier-1 system muk, you need to :ref:`set up an SSH proxy with PuTTY <ssh proxy with PuTTY>`.

-:ref:`Creating a SSH tunnel using PuTTY <ssh tunnel using PuTTY>` to establish network communication between your local machine and the cluster otherwise blocked by firewalls.
-This is also useful to run client software on your Windows machine, e.g., ParaView or Jupyter notebooks.
+To establish network communication between your local machine and the cluster otherwise blocked by firewalls you have to :ref:`create an SSH tunnel using PuTTY <ssh tunnel using PuTTY>` .
+This is also useful to run client software on your Windows machine, e.g., ParaView or Jupyter notebooks that run on a compute node.

 Transfer data using Secure FTP (SFTP) clients